IncidentHub-Cloud/.github/profile/README.md

-## Comprehensive Status Page Monitoring
+## Comprehensive Status Page Monitoring and Aggregation

-IncidentHub is a status page aggregator that monitors hundreds of status pages and can alert you when when there are outages and maintenance.
+IncidentHub is a status page aggregator that monitors 950+ status pages and can alert you when when there are outages and maintenance.

 [https://incidenthub.cloud/](https://incidenthub.cloud/)